Atiyah-Bott localization in equivariant Witt cohomology: Introduction

 Just as in the classical case, for $G=\SL_2^n, N^n$, we have the usual description of the $G$-equivariant Witt Borel-Moore homology (or cohomology for $X$ smooth) for a trivial $G$-action,

 See Corollary~\ref{cor:Trivial}.

-If $|X|^N \neq X^N$, one would also want to compute $H^\BM_{N, *}(|X|^N,\sW(i^*\sL))$.
-By using localization for Borel-Moore homology, one can reduce to the case of a strict $N$-action, with $|X|^N=X^N\amalg X^{T_1}_\fr$, and in this case, one would need to compute $H^\BM_{N,*}(X^{T_1}_\fr, \sW(\sL))$.
+If $X^{T_1}_N \neq X^N$, one would also want to compute $H^\BM_{N, *}(X^{T_1}_N,\sW(i^*\sL))$.
+By using localization for Borel-Moore homology, one can reduce to the case of a strict $N$-action, with $X^{T_1}_N=X^N\amalg X^{T_1}_\fr$, and in this case, one would need to compute $H^\BM_{N,*}(X^{T_1}_\fr, \sW(\sL))$.
 In general, I found no nice answer for this, but using localization again, one should be able to reduce to the case of dimension zero.
-This is just the case of $\Spec F(\sqrt{a})$, $F$ a field, with $\bar\sigma$ acting by the usual conjugation (and $T_1$ acting trivially).
-This case is discussed in \S\ref{sec:TwistedQuadrics}.
-The answer (Corollary~\ref{cor:Nontrivial0DimlCase}) is a bit complicated but there is an explicit computation (Corollary~\ref{cor:Nontrivial0DimlCasePushforward}) of the push-forward
+This is just the case of $\Spec F(\sqrt{a})$, $F$ a field, with $\bar\sigma$ acting by the usual conjugation and $T_1$ acting trivially, as in Example~\ref{IntroEx:SStrictEtc}.
+This case is discussed in \S\ref{sec:TwistedQuadrics}, with the end result given in Theorem~\ref{thm:Nontrivial0DimlCase}.
+We also give an explicit computation (Corollary~\ref{cor:Nontrivial0DimlCasePushforward}) of the push-forward

 which suffices for computing the push-forward